A Detailed Guide to Tackling Harmful Sewer Gas Smells in Your Home

 We recommend identifying the exact source by closely examining your tap water and drains.

 In this particular case, bacteria is likely growing in your drain.
-And since local tap water is cleaned with chlorine, it interacts with organic matter in your pipes which has contaminants.
+And since local tap water is cleaned with chlorine, it interacts with organic matter in your pipes which have contaminants.
 While chlorine disinfects the biofilm, it’s still in our drinking water.
 The more organic material in our water, the worse the odor.

 It could also originate from your water heater if the only time you notice this smell is when you’re in the shower.
 Perhaps you have shut off your water heater for some time, or it’s at a low temperature.
 While not harmful, it would help to look at it.
 Turning up your water heater for a day should help flush out the pipes.
 If not, a pro should test your water for contaminants.